NOMADe-Joshua/nomad-perotf-jupyter-voila-scripts/README.md

-# This project is based on [nomad-hysprint-jupyter-scripts] (https://github.com/nomad-hzb/nomad-hysprint-jupyter-scripts.git) from Michael Götte and Edgar Nandayapa
+# This project is based on HZB [nomad-hysprint-jupyter-scripts] (https://github.com/nomad-hzb/nomad-hysprint-jupyter-scripts.git) from Michael Götte and Edgar Nandayapa